-Postgraduate students will be able to browse (but not select) courses from 10am on Monday 18 September 2023.
-Course selection for postgraduates will be open from 10am on Thursday 21 September until 5pm on Friday 6 October 2023.
-Course selection will reopen from 10am on Monday 15 January until 5pm on Friday 26 January 2024 to allow changes to be made to Winter Term half unit courses.
+Postgraduate students will be able to browse (but not select) courses from 10am on Monday 23 September 2024.
+Course selection for postgraduates will be open from 10am on Thursday 26 September until 5pm on Friday 11 October 2024.
+Amendments to course selections can be made until 11 October 2024.
+It may be possible to exceptionally make a change during the late course change period, until 18 October 2024.
+After this no change can be made, no matter the circumstances.